Table of Contents

 - and other valuable retirement benefits.

-About Doug Nordman: As I mentioned, Doug is the author of The Military Guide to Financial Independence and Retirement.
+About Doug Nordman: Doug is a retired Navy officer and the author of The Military Guide to Financial Independence and Retirement.
 This book had a large impact on me and I highly recommend it.
-Doug also runs a blog called The Military Guide where he writes about a variety of topics related to military benefits, veterans topics, retirement, and personal finance.
+Doug also founded a website called The Military Guide where he writes about a variety of topics related to military benefits, veterans topics, retirement, personal finance, and financial independence.

 Active Duty Retirement Pensions